opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 - **Report Issues**: https://github.com/opengrowingalliance
 - **Request Features**: https://github.com/orgs/opengrowingalliance/discussions

-Users are a vital part of the OGSP ecosystem, providing feedback, sharing experiences, and helping to drive the protocol's evolution.
+Users are a vital part of the OGP ecosystem, providing feedback, sharing experiences, and helping to drive the protocol's evolution.

 ## 8. References